-To see accreditation in action, look to Walden University, one of the 238 educator preparation providers that has earned CAEP accreditation.
-Of the approximately 1,200 colleges of education in the United States,3 only about 20% have this distinction.
-Walden University leadership earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
+To see accreditation in action, look to The Richard W. Riley College of Education and Human Sciences at Walden University, one of the 238 educator preparation providers that have earned CAEP accreditation.
+Of the approximately 1,200 colleges, schools, and departments of education in the United States,3 only about 20% have achieved this distinction.
+Walden University’s Riley College of Education and Human Sciences earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.

-A teaching degree from a CAEP-accredited institution can help you expand your sphere of excellence and influence in classroom, administrative, or leadership roles.
+A teaching degree from a CAEP-accredited college can help you expand your sphere of excellenceand influence in classroom, administrative, or leadership roles.
 Follow the path to your higher purpose with an advanced degree tailored to your goals and ambitions.

-Walden University is a Council for the Accreditation of Educator Preparation (CAEP)-accredited institution offering a full range of online teaching degree programs, including a BS in Elementary Education.
+The Richard W. Riley College of Education and Human Sciences is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and offers a full range of online teaching degree programs, including a BS in Elementary Education.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.